Quirimbas Islands travel guide

 Another option is a private transfer.
 Some Ibo Island accommodations – especially the Lodges – offer a private transfer to their customers from Pemba to Ibo (and vice versa).
 Usually, the one-way transfer is about 200/250 USD.
 It’s a good deal if you are a group of 4 people, the cost is only 50 USD per person.

 Important: it’s always advisable to contact the accommodations on Ibo Island to ask for information about safety, means of transport and tides.

 If you decide to stay on the Island of Matemo, Mogundula or Medjumbe, contact the lodges to know the best way to reach the islands.

-The islands offer the great opportunity to enjoy an untouched natural paradise among pristine beaches, crystal clear sea, snorkelling, scuba diving, boat tours and hiking trails.
+The islands offer a great opportunity to enjoy an untouched natural paradise among pristine beaches, crystal clear sea, snorkelling, scuba diving, boat tours and hiking trails.
 All the activities can be arranged through your accommodation on Ibo Island.
-Some of the lodges own a private motorboat; others can help you arrange your tour with a local fisherman.
+Some lodges own a private motorboat; others can help you arrange your tour with a local fisherman.